pierre-fromager/GameJs/README.md

 ### Organization

-* Root tree contains 2 html files.
+* Root tree contains 3 html files.
 * Root index.html is fixed dimension and map.
 * Root big.html is dynamic dimension with maze generation.
+* Root test.html for Qunit Testing.
 * All js and css resources in \public folder.
 * All css in css folder.
 * All extras prototypes in js\lib dir.